open-telemetry/opentelemetry-go/example/otel-collector/README.md

 The Prometheus UI is available at [http://localhost:9090](http://localhost:9090).
-Navigate there in your favorite web-browser to view the generated metrics.
+Navigate there in your favorite web-browser to view the generated metrics, for instance, `testapp_run_total`.

 # Shutting down